An Ultimate Guide to All Beaches in Malta

 St Thomas bay beach Malta

-This beach, known as ‘Ir-Ramla’ to the locals, excites me much more (in comparison to the above).
-It is not only a lovely ‘locals’ beach but also offers wonderful hikes with some most incredible views in Malta.
+Not only is it a lovely ‘locals’ beach, but it also offers wonderful hikes with some of the most incredible views in Malta.

 Photos: An Ultimate Guide to all beaches in Malta